gigamaster/ai-chatbot/README.md

    - Base URL for the API endpoint
    - API key for authentication

-**AI Model**
+> [!TIP]

-You can switch to direct LLM providers like [OpenAI Codex](https://openai.com/blog/openai-codex), [Anthropic Claude Code](https://anthropic.com), [Google Gemini](https://ai.google.dev/gemini-api/docs/openai),
+> You can switch to direct LLM providers like [Hugging Face](https://huggingface.co/), [Anthropic Claude Code](https://anthropic.com), [Google Gemini](https://ai.google.dev/gemini-api/docs/openai),
-and other models from the multi-modal frontend to access the best models for your specific needs.
+> and other models from the multi-modal frontend to access the best models for your specific needs.

 **Token Usage Tracking**